QuentinFombaron/moodle-block_point_view/README.md

 # Moodle plugin « Point of View »

-*Quentin Fombaron - July 23<SUP>th</SUP> 2018*<br />
+*Quentin Fombaron - July 23<SUP>th</SUP> 2018*
 *Centre des Nouvelles Pédagogies (CNP\*), Univ.
 Grenoble Alpes - University of  innovation*<br />

 The plugin **Point of view** offers the possibility to react and give difficulty levels to activities of a Moodle course.
 Students know the difficulty of the activity thank to color tracks, they also have the possibility to react via emojis, each representing an emotion, a feeling (see **Usage** section).

-It is a Moodle plugin manage by a block to add in a course (see **0.1** part).
+It is a Moodle plugin managed by a block to be added in a course (see **0.1** part).

 This plugin is developed by Quentin Fombaron.
-Don't hesitate to send your thinking and bug reports to the contact addresses bellow.
+It is initialy developped for [caseine.org](http://www.caseine.org).
+Do not hesitate to send your thinking and bug reports to the contact addresses bellow.

 Contacts :
 - [Quentin Fombaron](mailto:quentin.fombaron1@etu.univ-grenoble.alpes.fr)